CAS Frequently Asked Questions

 - May I cash a personal check in the Student Accounts Office?

 Yes, our office is able to cash your personal checks up to $75.00 each week day.
 (On the day that students receive student employment paychecks, students may cash checks up to $150.00.)

 - Do you accept credit card payments?

-Credit card payments are accepted through CASHNet.
-You may make your payments using your VISA, American Express, MasterCard and Discover credit cards.
+Credit card payments are accepted on the web.
+You may make your payments using your VISA, American Express, MasterCard and Discover credit card.